Abeid Karume: Personal life

-In 1970, four young Persian girls refused to marry 64 years old Karume.
+In 1970, four young Persian girls refused to marry the 64-year old Karume.
 As a result, he ordered the arrest of 10 of their male relatives for "hindering the implementation of mixed marriages."
-He threatened to deport these men and dozens of other members of the Persian Ithnasheri sect to which they belonged.
+He threatened to deport these men and dozens of other members of the Twelver Shiite sect of which they belonged.
 Because of Tanzanian President Nyerere's pressure, Karume eventually dropped the charges.
 However, a few months later, the 4 different Persian girls were forced to marry members of his Revolutionary Council and 11 of the girls' relatives afterwards were ordered by a judge to be imprisoned and flogged.

 Karume remarked on the situation: "In colonial times the Arabs took African concubines without bothering to marry them.
 Now that we are in power, the shoe is on the other foot."